-Looking at AAK’s financial performance 2017, the AAK Group’s CFO Fredrik Nilsson gives you an insightful analysis.
-He also looks ahead, telling you more on how AAK’s company program will guide us during the next years.
+Looking at AAK’s financial performance 2018, AAK Group’s CFO Fredrik Nilsson gives you an insightful analysis.

-2017 saw another record-high operating profit for AAK, how would you describe the company’s financial performance?
+2018 saw another record-high full-year result.
+How would you describe AAK’s financial performance?

-Very strong, particularly when you consider the challenges we faced during the year.
-We continue to deliver double-digit improvement in operating profit, which is in line with our management ambition, and we have now had 28 straight quarters with record-high operating profit quarter-over-quarter as well as a record-high full-year result every year since 2010.
-That is quite impressive.
+The continued double-digit improvement in operating profit is in line with our management ambition, and we have now had 32 straight quarters with record-high operating profit quarter-over-quarter as well as a record-high full-year result every year since 2010.

-The organic growth for our speciality and semi-speciality solutions continued during 2017 and with 5 percent organic growth we have definitely gained market shares.
-We have also identified how to further that organic growth as well as continued our effective cost control with annual productivity improvements.
+The organic growth for our speciality and semi-speciality solutions continued during the year and with 5 percent organic growth we have no doubt gained market share.

-What are your comments on the company's cash flow?
+What is your comment on the cash flow?

-AAK strives to pay a stable dividend linked to the company’s long-term performance, and for the sixth year in a row we increased the dividend paid.
-Total paid dividend was SEK 370 million or 36 percent of the consolidated profit after tax.
+Linked to the company’s long-term performance, we strive to pay a stable dividend.
+For the seventh year in a row we increased the dividend paid, totaling SEK 412 million or 35 percent of the consolidated profit after tax.

-The dividend policy for the company is to have a payout ratio of net profit of 30–50 percent.
+Our dividend policy is to have a payout ratio of net profit of 30–50 percent.
 Historically, the payout ratio has been around 35 percent.

-AAK has over the last year invested significant amounts in organic growth, built two new factories, and expanded others to secure that we have enough capacity to meet the strong demand for our solutions.
+Over the last years we have invested significant amounts in organic growth, built new factories and expanded others to secure that we have enough capacity to meet the strong demand for our solutions.
 The company will continue to invest in organic growth, both in equipment and in our employees, to secure that we can continue to be the co-development partner to our customers.